hwipl/blog/drafts/tc-bpf_from_c/README.md

 memcpy(RTA_DATA(kind_rta), "bpf", strlen("bpf") + 1);
 ```

-The options attribute is netlink routing attribute of type `TCA_OPTIONS` and
+The options attribute is Netlink routing attribute of type `TCA_OPTIONS` and
 contains the other BPF attributes.

 ```c